ente0/hashCrack/README.md

    ```bash
    python hashCrack.py
    ```
-> [!IMPORTANT]
+> [!TIP]
 > To verify and check for any missing dependencies, execute the `check_dependencies.py` script.
 Run the following command:
 ```
 python check_dependencies.py
 ```
+> [!IMPORTANT]
-If you encounter any issues with installing dependencies, such as permission errors or system-wide installation restrictions, you can either create a virtual environment or install the dependencies as root.
+> If you encounter any issues with installing dependencies, such as permission errors or system-wide installation restrictions, you can either create a virtual environment or install the dependencies as root.

 ### If `pip install -r requirements.txt` fails